Civil vs. Criminal Lawsuits: Understanding the Differences

 Civil lawsuits are sometimes brought directly against the perpetrator.
 However, there may be organizations or other entities that can be held accountable for allowing abuse to take place or failing to prevent it from occurring.
-Examples of the types of third-party institutions that can be held accountable in civil child molestation lawsuits include:
+Examples of the types of third-party institutions that can be held accountable in civil child sexual assault lawsuits include:

 In a criminal lawsuit, the state files a charge against the perpetrator (the defendant) for any crimes that the person may have committed.
 If the defendant is convicted, he or she may be sentenced to probation, community service, jail time, or prison time.

 In short, a civil lawsuit is filed in an effort to obtain financial compensation for the victim.
 A criminal suit, which can only be brought by the government, serves to punish the offender.

 [CLICK HERE TO VIEW THE CIVIL vs. CRIMINAL LAW INFOGRAPHIC]

 What is child molestation, and what legal remedies are available?

 Few crimes are more offensive to community values and morals than the sexual abuse of a child.